Saylor Physical Therapy West Palm Beach

-Shoulder, Elbow and Hand Pain
+Shoulder, elbow & Hand Pain

 The shoulder is a ball-and-socket joint that has the greatest range of motion of any joint in the human body.
 While stability is a seemingly normal function of any muscle group, because of the shoulder’s great range of motion, these muscles can experience an immense amount of stress, leaving you in pain.
 Living with shoulder pain is a frustrating condition where symptoms can become disabling.